Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 You need to have Git installed on your machine.
 See the [help with setup for Windows](http://help.github.com/win-set-up-git/), [Mac](http://help.github.com/mac-set-up-git/) or [Linux](http://help.github.com/linux-set-up-git/).

+*Note: The Git project does not contain the latest version available in the master of this repository.
+See https://github.com/Git-Mediawiki/Git-Mediawiki/issues/82 on the matter.*

 ### Dependencies

 You need to have the following Perl packages installed: